RobinBoers/SkyLight-Website-Editor/README.md

 - Multiple default themes (more coming soon)
 - Online updating
 - Encrypted passwords
+- RSS feed (coming soon)
 - Custom CSS Styling*

 \* If the theme supports it

 ## Installation

-Download the latest version from the releases page on this GitHub repo, and extract the zip file on the root of your server.
-Download `Source code (zip)` and not `package.zip`, because `package.zip` is for online updating only and doesn't work on its own.
+Download the latest version from the releases page on this GitHub repo, and extract the zip file on your server.
+It can be installed anywhere.
+Put it at the root of your server or in a subdirectory.
+If installed in a subdirectory you need to set the correct path in the Advanced section of the settings panel after installation.

+**NOTE: Download `Source code (zip)` and not `package.zip`, because `package.zip` is for online updating only and doesn't work on its own!**

 If you want to run a developer preview built, git clone from master: